| Read the following in sequence or jump to: Egypt

 Bedouins country that must have been small in numbers of

 population.
 Here's how the second phase was done.
+"The Italians adopted the new tactics of

 making surprise raids by mechanised units on the Bedouin